 - I want to be careful to temper law with gospel.
 I will not blame, in fact I will appreciate, any of my sisters and brothers who forebear to participate in the derision because they wish to focus exclusively on offering grace to those who have been deceived—or even to Trump himself.
 But the grace they—we, because I also wish to offer grace—offer must not be the cheap grace of unconditional positive regard, of reconciliation without repentance.
 But I will not abide sanctimonious (falsely pious) admonitions not to make fun of Trump and Trumpism.
 Laughing at such evils is an integral component of properly godly response to them.

 - I aim to confine derision to third-person discourse: I will laugh at “him” and at “them” but not at “you.”
-To you—whether you are one of my Trump-supporting friends or (if by some unimaginable chain of events I should ever have occasion to address him directly) Donald Trump himself, as a saved and grateful sinner, utterly dependent on God’s merciful lovingkindness, I wish to offer you nothing but grace.
+To you—whether you are one of my Trump-supporting friends or (if by some unimaginable chain of events I should ever have occasion to address him directly) Donald Trump himself, I say this: as a saved and grateful sinner, utterly dependent on God’s merciful lovingkindness, I wish to offer you nothing but grace.
 Grace with truth.
 Grace and peace.
 Grace that aims at unity both in fear of God and in holy laughter at all that is anti-God.

 - As I think of the biblical prophets, I can recall many instances of speaking second-person (“You!”) words of grace, and of admonition, and of condemnation.
 I can recall cases of biblical prophets uttering derisive words in the third person.
 I cannot recall a biblical prophet laughing derisively in someone’s face.
 Can you?